appleneko2001/tak2flac/README.md

 * Environment variables that contains path of FFMpeg and FFProbe binaries
 * (For Windows).Net framework 4 (Windows 7 or newer are installed with OS)
 * (For Linux) ~~Mono runtime that supports .Net framework 4~~ USE DOTNET CORE 3.1 INSTEAD!!!
 [Official instructions of install .Net Core](https://docs.microsoft.com/dotnet/core/install/linux-package-managers)
+* (For Linux) Be sure your linux OS architecture are x64, if you want use dotNet Core.
+Otherwize use mono recommended.

 ### How to use
 ```sh